markwylde/servatron/README.md

---port (-p) number             what port to listen on (default: 8000) --spa                          when a path is not found, deliver the index file --spa-index                    what name spa mode should look for the html file (default: index.html) --http2                        use http2 as the server protocol --key                          what key to use for http2 --cert                         what cert to use for http2
+--port (-p) number             what port to listen on (default: 8000) --spa                          when a path is not found, deliver the index file --spa-index                    what name spa mode should look for the html file (default: index.html) --index                        specify index file(s) to serve for directories (can be specified multiple times) --http2                        use http2 as the server protocol --key                          what key to use for http2 --cert                         what cert to use for http2